Affiliate disclosure: This guide contains Viator links. If you use them we earn a small commission at no extra cost to you.

 Organised tour (recommended)

-Most Kololi and Banjul hotels offer the Kunta Kinteh Island / Juffureh day excursion, typically including transport from your hotel, a river boat, a guide, and entrance to both sites.
+Most Kololi and Banjul hotels run the Kunta Kinteh Island / Juffureh day trip — usually hotel transport, a river boat, a guide, and entrance to both sites.

 Independent

-Hire a taxi from Kololi to Banjul waterfront (D200–350).
-From Banjul waterfront, negotiate a private boat upriver to Kunta Kinteh Island.
-This requires more local knowledge and negotiation; an organised tour handles the logistics and adds a guide who transforms the experience.
+Take a taxi from Kololi to the Banjul waterfront (D200–350), then negotiate a private boat upriver to the island.
+This needs more local knowledge and bargaining; an organised tour handles the logistics and adds a guide who makes all the difference.

 Via the north bank

-Some tours approach via the North Bank Road — a longer drive to Albreda or Juffureh, then a short boat to the island.
-The north bank road is in improving condition; this approach is sometimes used for return journeys.
+Some tours come in via the North Bank Road — a longer drive to Albreda or Juffureh, then a short boat to the island.
+The road is improving, and this approach is sometimes used for the return.

 The river journey

-The boat trip upriver from Banjul takes 1.5–2 hours each way, depending on the vessel.
-The River Gambia is wide here — 3–5 km across — with mangroves lining both banks and occasional hippos in the shallows.
-Kingfishers, herons and African fish eagles work the river throughout the journey.
-The travel itself is part of the experience.
+The boat upriver from Banjul takes 1.5–2 hours each way, depending on the vessel.
+The river is wide here — 3–5 km across — mangroves on both banks, the odd hippo in the shallows, and kingfishers, herons and African fish eagles working the water the whole way.
+The journey is part of it.

 Kunta Kinteh Island (Fort James)

-The island is small — walkable in 20 minutes.
-The ruins of Fort James are extensive: the fort walls (partially standing), gun emplacements, storage buildings, the slave dungeons.
+The island is small — 20 minutes to walk.
+The ruins of Fort James are extensive: the walls (partly standing), gun emplacements, storage buildings, the slave dungeons.

 What to look for:

-• The fort's main gateway and remaining walls — British colonial military architecture of the 17th–18th century
+- The main gateway and remaining walls — 17th–18th-century British colonial military architecture

-• The dungeons — low-ceilinged stone rooms where captives were held before transport
+- The dungeons — low stone rooms where captives were held before transport

-• The cannon positions facing the river — the fort defended the river trade route as much as it facilitated it
+- The cannon positions facing the river — the fort defended the trade route as much as it served it

-• The isolation — on a silent river with only the current and the birds, the remoteness of this place in the 18th century becomes palpable
+- The isolation — on a silent river with only the current and the birds, you feel how remote this place was in the 18th century

 A good guide is essential.
-The ruins without context are stones; with context they become one of the most affecting heritage sites in Africa.
+The ruins without context are stones; with context they're one of the most affecting heritage sites in Africa.

-Photography: Permitted everywhere.
-The dungeons are dark — bring a torch or use your phone flash.
+Photography: Allowed everywhere.
+The dungeons are dark — bring a torch or use your phone.

-After the island, the boat crosses to the north bank for the Juffureh visit.
+After the island, the boat crosses to the north bank for Juffureh.

 The griot recitation

-A member of the Kinte family — typically identified as a griot (jali), the hereditary keeper of oral history in Mandinka society — meets visitor groups and recounts the lineage and the family's history.
-The recitation is partly in Mandinka, partly explained in English by a translator.
-It is performed regularly and is a polished account, but the underlying tradition it represents — an oral genealogy maintained across generations — is genuine and extraordinary.
+A member of the Kinte family — usually identified as a griot (jali), the hereditary keeper of oral history in Mandinka society — meets visitor groups and recounts the lineage and the family's history.
+It's partly in Mandinka, partly translated into English.
+It's performed regularly and is a polished account, but the tradition behind it — an oral genealogy kept across generations — is genuine and remarkable.

 The village

-Juffureh itself is a small Mandinka village — compounds, a mosque, the women's cooperative selling batik and crafts.
-It is a living village, not a heritage museum.
-Treat it accordingly: greet people, ask before photographing, accept the pitch from the craft sellers without feeling cornered.
+Juffureh is a small, working Mandinka village — compounds, a mosque, a women's cooperative selling batik and crafts.
+It's a living place, not a heritage museum, so treat it that way: greet people, ask before photographing, and take the craft sellers' pitch without feeling cornered.

 Albreda

-Adjacent to Juffureh on the north bank, Albreda has the ECOWAS Museum of Slavery — a small but well-curated museum with artefacts, documents and maps from the slave-trade era on the River Gambia.
-Worth an hour after the Juffureh visit.
+Next to Juffureh on the north bank, Albreda has the ECOWAS Museum of Slavery — small but well put together, with artefacts, documents and maps from the River Gambia's slave-trade era.
+Worth an hour after Juffureh.

-• Don't rush.
-Allocate a full day.
-Tours that try to combine Kunta Kinteh Island with Abuko, Banjul and a craft market in one day produce a tick-box experience rather than a genuine one.
+- Don't rush.
+Give it a full day.
+Tours that bolt Kunta Kinteh Island onto Abuko, Banjul and a craft market in one go produce a tick-box version, not the real thing.

-• Engage with the griot fully.
-This is not the moment to check your phone or half-listen.
-The recitation takes 20–30 minutes and rewards complete attention.
+- Give the griot your full attention.
+Not the moment to check your phone.
+The recitation runs 20–30 minutes and rewards it.

-• Manage expectations about Juffureh.
-It is a small, ordinary village.
-Visitors expecting a monument or memorial experience sometimes feel confused.
-What is there is better than a monument: a living community with an intact oral tradition.
+- Set expectations for Juffureh.
+It's a small, ordinary village.
+Visitors expecting a monument sometimes feel confused — but what's there is better than a monument: a living community with an intact oral tradition.

-• The Maison des Esclaves debate.
+- The Roots debate.
 You may have heard that Alex Haley's specific genealogical claims about Juffureh were challenged.
-This is true.
-It does not make the visit less important — the history the site represents is real; Haley's narrative made it accessible to millions.
-Engaging with the debate thoughtfully is more useful than either rejecting the site or ignoring the scholarship.
+They were.
+It doesn't make the visit less important — the history the site stands for is real, and Haley's story brought it to millions.
+Engaging with the debate thoughtfully beats either dismissing the site or ignoring the scholarship.

 Practical notes

-• What to bring: Water (the river journey is hot), sunscreen, cash in Dalasi for the boat, entrance fees and any craft purchases, binoculars (for the river journey), a hat
+- What to bring: Water (the river is hot), sunscreen, cash in Dalasi for the boat, fees and any crafts, binoculars for the river, a hat

-• Entrance fees: Small fee at Kunta Kinteh Island; donation/fee at Juffureh for the griot performance [VERIFY: 2026 rates]
+- Entrance fees: A small fee at Kunta Kinteh Island; a donation/fee at Juffureh for the griot performance

-• Children: Suitable for older children and teenagers who can engage with the history.
-Not ideal for very young children given the journey length and the nature of the content.
+- Children: Fine for older children and teenagers who can engage with the history.
+Less suited to very young children, given the journey length and the subject.

 FAQ